 If the convenience of creating your own espressos with the cute Lavazza A Modo Mio Jolie Plus coffee machine is tempting you, but you’re not sure if it is the machine for you, wonder no more.
 We have all you need to know.
 I tested a wide selection of the best coffee machines to see how much of your worktop they’ll take up, how easy they are to use, how quickly they’ll deliver your drink, which coffees they’ll make, and – crucially – what the brews taste like.
-Can’t wait to buy?
-Take a look at the Lavazza website (opens in new tab) or Amazon (opens in new tab) and John Lewis (opens in new tab) for the latest bargains.
+If you are in the market for a small coffee maker for a smaller space, then we've reviewed plenty of those.

 Lavazza A Modo Mio Jolie Plus coffee machine specifications: